gitpoap/gitpoap-fe/docs/frontend.md

 ### TypeScript
-All code related to frontend applications, and the vast majority of code in general at GitPOAP should be written in TypeScript with `strict-mode` enabled and use meaningful type declarations.
+All code related to frontend applications, and the vast majority of code in general at GitPOAP should be written in TypeScript with `strict-mode` enabled and should use meaningful type declarations.

 ### Code Formatting